bmorley12/FloodPreventionSystem/README.md

 ## Setup

 Edit FloodPreventionSystem/private_secrets_template.ini with your wifi name and passwod, and rename the file to private_secrets.ini.
-Then load the project should be easily flashed to any ESP8266 microcontroller using the Platform.io extension in VS Code.
+The project should be easily flashed to any ESP8266 microcontroller using the Platform.io extension in VS Code.

 ## FoodPreventionSystem (subfolder)